vbrusca/LoxLang/README.md

 -gf = A Lox file script to process, loading globals, before running the intended script.
 -gs = A Lox string script to process, loading globals, before running the intended script.
 -gu = A Lox URL script to process, loading globals, before running the intended script, expect a script JSON = { "script":"some Lox code here" }.
--ru = A URL to send a execution response message to.
+-ru = A URL to send an execution response message to.
+Sends form key value pairs as strings: "answer" = "variable value as string" and "variableName" = "name of the global variable used".
 -gv = The global variable to return after script execution, objects are converted to a JSON string.
 </pre>